How to improve your resilient leadership skills: 10 traits to shape your development

 8. Understand relationships

-As a leader, you value and understand the people dimension.
-You are empathic.
-And you seek to know and understand others.
+As a leader, you must value and understand the people dimension.
+You must be empathic.
+And you must seek to know and understand others.

-Your emotional stability is especially important during times of difficult change.
+Your emotional stability is especially important for workplace wellbeing and during times of difficult change.

 9. Be self-motivated

-The resilient leader is self-motivated.
-This motivation is your fuel for action.
+A leader must be self-motivated.
+This motivation is your fuel for action and workplace wellbeing.

 Take the initiative and responsibility for your actions.
 And your persistence allows you to deliver results.